 It was the LinkedIn profile picture of a woman flanked by two Muppets that drew me to read an article about Sesame Street in Communities, a relatively new educational arm of Sesame Workshop.
 I had never heard of Sesame Street in Communities and was eager to read about this new initiative.
 The article, written by Jeanette Betancourt,… Continue reading The Relentless School Nurse: Making Meaningful Connections Through Social Media

 I am named this blog the Relentless School Nurse because that is what I think it takes to be successful in our profession.
 We have to challenge ourselves to be relentless.
-Relentless School Nurses break through perceived barriers and look for solutions, often long after the school day is over.
-We seem to always… Continue reading The Relentless School Nurse: Will You Be One Too?
+Relentless school nurses break through perceived barriers and look for solutions, often long after the school day is over.
+We seem to always be… Continue reading The Relentless School Nurse: Will You Be One Too?